selbic/check-cold-night/README.md

 # Check Cold Night

 This project checks the weather forecast and sends a notification if a cold night is predicted.
 It uses GitHub Actions to automate this process daily.
 The underlying reason is that I need to put the plants into the garage once a temperature below -4 degrees Celsius is expected.
-If this works, I would receive a warning the preceding day at 10am based on Open Weather forecasts.
+If this works, I would receive a warning on my Android phone the preceding day at 10am based on Open Weather forecasts.

 ## How It Works